 Emergency Food Access

 There are several food banks in Thunder Bay and the surrounding areas that provide non-perishable food items and seasonal food hampers to those who need them.
-As well, nutritious meals are provided by several agencies on a daily basis.
+As well, hot meals are provided by several agencies on a daily basis.
 The Regional Food Distribution Association is one of the organizations that helps to meet local and regional food needs.

 For a complete listing of food programs in Thunder Bay, please visit Where to Get Food in Thunder Bay or view the Thunder Bay Community Food Program Map.